hansec/autocomplete-fortran/README.md

 The FORTRAN parser is written in Python so a Python implementation is required to use this package.
 The path to Python may be set in package settings.

 ## TODOs and current limitations
- * Only supports modern, free-form syntax
- * Requires explicit end statements for all scopes (ie. "END SUBROUTINE" instead of "END")
  * Inherited fields do not automatically update if fields are added/removed from a parent type
  * Provide POINTER/ALLOCATABLE information
  * Provide return type for functions